Overview and Routes

 • Skid Row (5.9)—About 5 feet left of Dark Corner’s namesake, on an upstream-facing wall, climb up a few feet and then move left in the direction of the edge and follow a crack and flake.

-To reach the crag, hike south from the parking lot, past the three falls overlooks, and onto the River Trail.
-After passing the Sandbox and Dihedrals access points (there are signs indicating them), the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
+To reach the crag, hike to the River Trail, the last maintained trail before the river.
+After passing the Sandbox and Dihedrals access points, the trail drops down some wooden steps, makes a bridged stream crossing, and then climbs a set of wooden steps.
 At the top of the climb, the trail splits in three, with the River Trail heading right.
 Follow the River Trail across some wooden planks.
 Shortly after them, you will come to an eroded area that has a nice view of the upstream end of Seclusion (with the Seclusion route).
 It’s about 40 more yards to the top of that crag.
 Continue hiking until you see the Romeo's Ladder route on an upstream-facing wall.
 Keep hiking for maybe another 30-40 yards until there is easy Class 2/3 access to the river.
 At the river, turn around and look back at the cliffs.
 Aid Box is to your left.
 Look for the prominent "nose" to make sure you're there.

-It should take less than 30 minutes to hike from the parking area to the base of Aid Box.
+It should take around 15 minutes to hike from the parking area to the base of Aid Box.

 Climbers are required to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.